Jethet/udemycourses-databases/learn-sql-postgresql/queriesSQL.md

 Outer join

 **LEFT JOIN**
-With `LEFT JOIN` you pull back all records of the first table plus any matching records in the
+With `LEFT JOIN` you pull back all records of the first table plus any matching records in the second table.
-second table.
 ```
 SELECT column_names
 FROM table1
 LEFT JOIN table2 ON table1.column_name = table2.column_name
 ```
 **RIGHT JOIN**
-The opposite of `LEFT JOIN`: this query gets all matching records in the first table and all
-records in the second table.
+The opposite of `LEFT JOIN`: this query gets all matching records in the first table and all records in the second table.

 **FULL JOIN**
-Pulls all records in the first table and all records in the second table, even if the records
+Pulls all records in the first table and all records in the second table, even if the records have no linking field
-have no linking field or if there is NULL somewhere.
+or if there is NULL somewhere.
 ```
 SELECT column_names
 FROM table1
 FULL JOIN table2 ON table1.column_name = table2.column_name
 ```
 **SELF JOIN**
-With `SELF JOIN` the table is linked to itself to find certain similarities or connections
+With `SELF JOIN` the table is linked to itself to find certain similarities or connections (for example, employees who report
-(for example, employees to report to other employees).
+to other employees).
-Use an alias to rename the tables to be able to differentiate, for example the table
-*customers* can be aliased as *customersA* in a SELF JOIN with *customersB*, and these
+Use an alias to rename the tables to be able to differentiate, for example the table *customers* can be aliased as *customersA* in a SELF JOIN with *customersB*,
-two are identical copies of the original table.
-Remember: the A and B have to be used for every
-column as well!
+and these two are identical copies of the original table.
+Remember: the A and B have to be used for every column as well!
 ```
 SELECT column_names
 FROM table_name AS tableA